Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 ## Synthetic Data Example

-We now present an example of finding cost-efficient designs using synthetic data using the `CEEDesigns.jl` package.
+We now present an example of finding cost-efficient designs for synthetic data using the `CEEDesigns.jl` package.

 First we load necessary packages.